 In the Advanced Placement pathway, students study U.S. College Board courses in-depth over an academic year.
 AP courses are valued highly at the tertiary level, particularly in the U.S. Because of the advanced level of study, many North American universities admit AP graduates directly into their second year of study, as they consider the AP study equivalent to first year college.
 AP results are recognised at many universities around the world.

 Taking AP courses and exams can improve a student’s chances of getting into US colleges and can also help students reduce college costs.
-AP courses on a school transcript show colleges that a student is capable of learning the knowledge and skills expected of college students, while AP exam scores provide colleges and universities with additional information about a student’s ability to succeed in college-level study.
+AP courses on a school transcript show colleges that a student is capable of learning the content and skills expected of college students, while AP exam scores provide colleges and universities with additional information about a student’s ability to succeed in college-level study.

 As with the IB’s Diploma Programme, taking AP courses can also increase eligibility for scholarships.